What is Meditation

 A bishop heard about these three hermits and decided to visit them.
 He rowed a long way out on the lake until he finally reached the small island.
 The monks greeted him with great love and humility.
 However, the bishop was deeply surprised by how little the three knew about Christian theology and decided to stay on the island for a few days to give them a crash course in Christianity.
 The hermits were deeply grateful for the bishop’s teachings and thanked him many times as they bid him farewell.
 The bishop rowed back toward the mainland.
 Halfway out, he heard the monks calling after him.
 He turned and saw the three running across the water.
 "Lord," they said, "we have forgotten your teachings.
 Can you repeat what you said?"

 The holy simplicity of the three hermits renders theology, and in a broader sense, the very phenomenon of ‘understanding’ unnecessary in a form of incomprehensible super-conscious wisdom.
 To understand something is to grasp it.
 Who wants to grasp it?
-It is the ego, which eternally desires to transform things by grasping control.
-Therefore, the ego desires understanding.
+It is the ego, which eternally desires to transform things by grasping control through the proces of undertanding.
+The ego desires understanding.
 Understanding brings power.
-In wisdom, however, we let go of everything we have grasped.
+In super-conscious wisdom, however, we let go of everything we have grasped.

 The super-conscious highway is therefore also the flyover that bypasses the ego’s futile attempts to spiritualize itself through self-development.
 This is not to say that one can do without therapy or psychological insight, which, to continue the highway metaphor, could be compared to the essential on-ramps.
 The overwhelming mass of texts on Meditation.dk consists of on-ramps to the super-conscious highway.
 This articulation knows its place as a servant and makes room for what is most important—awareness, which, when you inhale a perfume whose name you don’t know, makes you aware of the scent.